 Unlike the classical guitar, the flamenco guitar is made with a tap plate, commonly made of plastic, similar to a pick guard.

 The purpose of having a tap plate is to protect the body of the guitar from the rhythmic finger taps.
 The flamenco guitar is built lighter than classic guitars.
 It also has thinner tops than classical guitars.
 Flamenco guitars are generally made with spruce tops and cypress or sycamore for the backs and sides to enhance volume and emphasize the attack of the note.

 To go with that new guitar you'll need some beginner acoustic guitar chord lessons too!

 Classical guitars are generally made with spruce or cedar tops and rosewood or mahogany backs and sides to enhance sustain.
 Usually the strings of classical guitar are partly made of nylon strings.
-It is easier to play (in my opinion) compared to the flamenco guitar or even to simply strum acoustic.
+It is easier to play (in my opinion) compared to the flamenco guitar or even to simply get a guitar instruction DVD.